quovadis-btp/btp-automation/btp-context/readme.md

 btp contexts
 =============

-BTP contexts are a way of defining logical entities to host amd implement various contexts.
+BTP contexts are a way of defining logical entities to host amd implement various contexts, namely bootstrap, runtime, provider and consumer.

-The main idea behind is to break silos of global account, subaccounts across different regions and break free from the rigidity of the cloud foundry runtime org structure.
+The main idea behind the contexts is to break silos of global account, subaccounts across different regions and break free from the rigidity of the cloud foundry runtime org structure.

+In a nutshell, contexts are declarative entities, defined as terraform scripts and orchestrated by CI/CD pipelines.

+PS.
-Having said that both cf and k8s runtimes can be used jointly or seperately in their respective runtime contexts
+Both cf and k8s runtimes can be used jointly or seperately in their respective runtime contexts